 How can we prepare students who do not have the luxury of exploration-who need the economic boost of a credential, and as soon as possible, while still making sure their education has long-term value?
 How can we make sure students are developing the skills they will need to compete in an unpredictable future labor market?

 To start, we can make sure that students are actually making their own well-informed choices about what their educational path will be.
-We can work to ensure that the options a young person has are not limited by their family income by better aligning postsecondary programs (from short-term credentials, to two-year degrees, to four-year degrees and beyond), and by advocating for college affordability, effective financial aid policies, and better support systems for low-income students.
+For example, if a student wants to be a doctor in the future, we can make them aware of the Entry Requirements that they will require to continue their education forward.
+Once, they have all the details in their hands, hopefully, they can make a decision for themselves.
+We can also work to ensure that the options a young person has are not limited by their family income by better aligning postsecondary programs (from short-term credentials, to two-year degrees, to four-year degrees and beyond), and by advocating for college affordability, effective financial aid policies, and better support systems for low-income students.
 We can work to make sure that extracurricular participation and opportunities for job experience are not dependent on family income.